-Abel was selected by his fellow United States athletes, and elected him to receive the Olympic oath and carry the flag in the parade of nations.
+Abel was selected by his fellow United States athletes, and elected him to carry the flag in the parade of nations.

 Abel scored 15 goals for the USA team, helping them reach the gold medal game vs Canada, where they lost 6-1, winning the Silver Medal.

 At the conclusion of the Olympic games, Abel traveled back to the U.S. and then to the Sault, where hundreds greeted him at the train station.
 A banquet was held in his honor where he was presented with a gold watch.
 He told the audience that "this city can count on me ... to help put the old town on the map."